 12. Members’ liabilities

-The liability of a member of the association to contribute towards the payment of the debts and liabilities of the association or the costs, charges and expenses of the winding up of the association is limited to the amount, if any, unpaid by the member in respect of membership of the association as required by clause 11.
+The liability of a member of the association to contribute towards the payment of the debts and liabilities of the association or the costs, charges and expenses of the winding up of the association is limited to:

+the amount, if any, unpaid by the member in respect of membership of the association as required by clause 11; or

+where the member has not been required to pay any membership fees under clause 11 by virtue of their membership category, $1 in total.

 13. Resolution of disputes